NewsLatest News Items:

 Pet Food Pantry

-On the last Sunday of each month, Stover Animal Rescue organizes a Pet Food Pantry.
-You are welcome to drop by from 11 am to 1 pm at 709 West 4th Street, Stover MO.
-Please note: Free food is limited to what we have available that day and will be given out on a first-come, first-served basis.
-We are Covid Careful, so please don't forget to bring your mask.
+On the last Sunday of each month, Stover Animal Rescue organizes a free Pet Food Pantry.
+You are welcome to drop by from 11 am to 1 pm at 709 West 4th Street, Stover Missouri 65078.
+Please note: Free food is limited to what we have available that day and will be given out on a first-come, first-serve basis.

 Thank you Donors

 Stover Animal Rescue - Outreach

 The Pet Food Pantry is one of the Outreach Services Stover Animal Rescue offers to the local community as we have available funding.
 We also provide TNR (trap/neuter/return) of community feral and stray cats.
 Furthermore, we offer pet supplies, referrals to trainers, and assistance with essential medical expenses (including spay/neuter and vaccines) for community families to enable them to keep their pets during times of crisis, to help with difficult pet behaviors, or to meet medical needs.

 We’re looking forward to seeing you at our Pet Food Pantry!